Thomas gains time on rivals in brutal Tour stage finish

 Among the top contenders, Thomas is fifth, 49 seconds behind, and leads sixth-placed Bernal by four seconds and seventh-placed Pinot by nine.

-Twice champion Vincenzo Nibali, who was waiting for that stage to assess his form after finishing second overall in a demanding Giro d’Italia in May, lost 51 seconds to Thomas, whom he now trails by 1:07 overall.
+Italian Vincenzo Nibali, who was waiting for that stage to assess his form after finishing second overall in a demanding Giro d’Italia in May, lost 51 seconds to Thomas, whom he now trails by 1:07 overall.

 The day also signalled the end of Romain Bardet’s hopes after the Frenchman, twice a podium finisher on the Tour, lost over a minute and now lags more than two minutes behind Thomas.